Help us make our air cleaner in Colchester – we want to hear from you.

 What is Colchester City Council doing to improve the air we breathe?

-The Department for Environment, Farming and Rural Affairs (DEFRA) requires Colchester City Council to have an action plan to tackle air pollution.
-This plan encourages residents and businesses to choose alternative transportation methods, promoting walking, cycling, and public transport.
+Colchester City Council have an action plan in place to tackle air pollution.
+This plan provides information, services, resources and encouragement to support residents and businesses to choose alternative transportation methods.
+The action plan promotes walking, cycling, public transport, shared transport and electric vehicles.
 Many projects are community-driven or community-supported.

 What feedback would you like from me?